Emmett Hulcy Tidd

-Vice Admiral Emmett Hulcy Tidd (October 6, 1923 – March 20, 2018) was a flag officer of the United States Navy.
+Vice Admiral Emmett Hulcy Tidd (October 6, 1923 – March 20, 2018) was a flag officer of the United States Navy from 1942-1976.
+He served in World War II, Korea, and Vietnam, and commanded Naval Surface Force, Pacific Fleet in 1975-6.

 Early life and education

 Tidd was born in Shreveport, Louisiana, on October 6, 1923.
 After graduating from Central High School in Oklahoma City, Oklahoma, he attended the University of Oklahoma at Norman; his college time was cut short due to his early commissioning, and he completed his bachelor's degree in 1948.

 Naval career

-Tidd enlisted in the Navy Reserve as a seaman apprentice in 1942, and joined the Naval Reserve Officers Training Corps while at Oklahoma University.
+Tidd enlisted in the Navy Reserve as a seaman apprentice in 1942 and joined the Naval Reserve Officers Training Corps while at Oklahoma University.
 Commissioned an ensign in 1945, he was assigned to the pre-commissioning crew attached to the destroyer USS Gyatt (DD-712), and became that ship's assistant first lieutenant and damage control officer upon its commissioning on July 2, 1945.
 He departed Gyatt in 1946, and left active duty to complete his degree, continuing in the Naval Reserve.

 At the outbreak of the Korean War, Tidd volunteered for active duty, received promotion to Lieutenant junior grade, and was assigned to USS Frank E. Evans (DD-754), which had been recommissioned for Korean War service.
 While aboard Evans, he participated in the Siege of Wonsan in 1951.
-He served in the Officer Procurement Office in the Bureau of Naval Personnel from March 1952 to April 1954, and was selected for transfer to the active duty force during this time.
-Upon completing his tour at BUPERS, he served as operations officer aboard USS Radford (DD-446), participating in the evacuation of the Tachen Islands off the coast of China.
+He served in the Officer Procurement Office in the Bureau of Naval Personnel from March 1952 to April 1954 and was selected for transfer to the active duty force during this time.
+Upon completing his tour at BUPERS, he served as an operations officer aboard USS Radford (DD-446), participating in the evacuation of the Tachen Islands off the coast of China.
 While aboard Radford, Tidd was assigned as antisubmarine warfare and gunnery officer on the staff of Escort Destroyer Squadron One.
 Tidd took command of USS Force (AM-445) in November 1956, and participated in special operations in both the Atlantic and Pacific Oceans; he also received promotion to lieutenant commander during this tour.
-After completing his command tour aboard Force, he attended the Naval War College Command and Staff Course from August 1958 to June 1959, and afterwards served in the Strategic Plans Division in the Office of the Chief of Naval Operations, the first of two tours in that division.
+After completing his command tour aboard Force, he attended the Naval War College Command and Staff Course from August 1958 to June 1959 and afterward served in the Strategic Plans Division in the Office of the Chief of Naval Operations, the first of two tours in that division.